robograph-project/planning/README.md

-# Robograph Project Docs
+# Robograph Project Planning

-Planning, design, documentation, and discussion for Robograph Project
+Planning, work tracking, design, and discussion for Robograph Project

-## About
+## About Robograph Project

 A collection of repositories with the goal of providing a declarative specification framework for robotics sotfware projects.